 This common VoIP problem is likely due to your bandwidth capacity.
 Bandwidth measures how much data can be sent over a connection in a given amount of time.

 If you are hearing someone else cut in and out, it’s a problem with your download bandwidth, and if they hear you cut in and out, it’s a problem with your upload bandwidth.

 When using an internet connection, whether it’s for VoIP or browsing, small units of data are sent in packets.
 When these packets fail to reach their intended destination, packet loss occurs.

 The side effects are network disruption, slow service, and low call quality.
 And, it often impacts high-bandwidth services like audio and video first.

 How to fix choppy voice

-First, you should verify your network stability.
-Nextiva offers a handy VoIP speed test, which enables you to see how your network is performing.
+First, you should verify your network’s stability.
+Nextiva offers a handy VoIP speed test, enabling you to see how your network performs.
 There are more testing tools available, but your results will vary.
 When in doubt, take a sampling of three tests and average them together.

 If your bandwidth is lower than what you pay for consistently, you should contact your Internet Service Provider (ISP).

 If your network is running slow, you can: